seglo/connect-prism/README.md

 ### Inheriting options

 ### Adding the prism task to the server task
-For the server task, add the configureProxies task before the connect task
+For the server task, add the prism task before the connect task.

+If a target is supplied then only that prism target instanced will be created.

+If a target is not supplied then only the root prism options will be used to execute a single prism instance.

 ```js
   grunt.registerTask('server', function (target, prismMode) {
       grunt.task.run([